Quick Stats

 Early Contact is Essential: Grantees recommend contacting the foundation well before formally applying to determine fit.
 This preliminary conversation helps ensure alignment with current funding priorities.

-Attention to Detail: The foundation is described as "one of the most well-organized foundations" by grantees, and they "run a tight ship."
+Attention to Detail: The foundation is described as "one of the most well-organised foundations" by grantees, and they "run a tight ship."
 Applications should be thorough, professional, and follow any guidelines provided.

-Focus on Underserved Populations: The foundation has stated special interest in projects serving children, youth, and low-income populations within their broader program areas.
+Focus on Underserved Populations: The foundation has stated special interest in projects serving children, youth, and low-income populations within their broader programme areas.

 Capital Projects vs. Operating Support: While the foundation has made significant capital grants (Eastman Theatre renovation, hospital equipment), it's unclear whether they provide operating support.
 Prospective applicants should clarify this in preliminary discussions.